The short answer: Yes, but in moderation.

 - Mash some boiled peas and add it to your cat’s meal.

 In summary: Cats are obligate carnivores that must consume animal-based protein to thrive.
-However, they can be fed specific vegetables in small amounts such as peas.
+However, they can be fed plant-based food in small amounts such as peas.
 Peas are low in calories, high in fiber, and contain vitamins A, B, and K, folate, and potassium that can improve your cat’s overall health.
-When given in moderation, these low-calorie crunchy vegetables are great treats that can complement your cat’s meals.
+When given in moderation, these low-calorie crunchy legumes are great treats that can complement your cat’s meals.